farcasterxyz/hub-monorepo/apps/hubble/www/docs/tutorials/gcp.md

 Execute this command:

 ```
-terraform init # to intialize terraform in your farcaster-hub folder
+terraform init # to initialize terraform in your farcaster-hub folder
 ```

 Execute this command: